Long time coming: Rivers, Chargers beat Dolphins, 30-10

 MIAMI GARDENS, Fla.
-(AP) — Philip Rivers threw for 310 yards and two scores Sunday to help the Chargers win in Miami for the first time in 38 years, 30-10.
+(AP) — Philip Rivers’ 120th regular-season victory was his first in Miami.

+The 37-year-old quarterback hadn’t been born yet the last time the Chargers won a road game versus the Dolphins, which made Sunday’s 30-10 victory especially sweet, even if it came against a team off to a historically bad start.

-Rivers completed 24 of 30 attempts with no interceptions and directed a 10½-minute drive in the third quarter that helped Los Angeles take control.
+Rivers compounded Miami’s misery by throwing for 310 yards and two scores.
+He completed 24 of 30 attempts with no interceptions and directed a 10½-minute drive in the third quarter that helped Los Angeles take control.

+“It has been a long time,” Rivers said.
+“Myself, I haven’t played worth a hoot there the last two times.
+Rough days for us.
+It was good to win.”

 The Dolphins (0-4) held a lead for the first time this season, but it lasted only 3 minutes, 49 seconds.
 They’ve been outscored 163-26 this season, which is the NFL’s worst four-game point differential since at least 1940.

+“We could have played a lot better,” rookie coach Brian Flores said.

-Their latest win was less dramatic, and came in a stadium that was more than half empty.
-The Chargers led 17-10 and scored on their first three possessions of the second half to take command against the outmanned Dolphins, who have been outscored 81-0 in the second half this season.
+The Chargers, who never punted, led 17-10 and scored on their first three possessions of the second half to take command.
+The Dolphins have been outscored 81-0 in the second half this season.

+“We’re not getting the job done,” Miami cornerback Xavien Howard said.
+“We’ve got to come out with more energy in the second half.”

 Austin Ekeler scored one touchdown receiving and another rushing.
+Chargers running back Melvin Gordon was active after reporting this week and ending his holdout, but he didn’t play.

+“I’m glad we won by a big margin; it would have been tough sitting there if we were losing,” Gordon said.
+“I’ll be out there next week.”

+With Los Angeles kicker Michael Badgley sidelined by a groin injury, punter Ty Long handled place-kicking duties and made fields of 44, 45 and 51 yards.
+But the list of injuries grew longer for the hobbled Chargers.

+Defensive end Melvin Ingram left in the first quarter with a hamstring injury and didn’t return.
+Tight end Sean Culkin (torn Achilles’ tendon) and receiver Dontrelle Inman (quad) were hurt in the fourth quarter.

+“Obviously we’ve got a lot of injuries,” Rivers said.
+“A lot of guys went down during the game, and we were able to overcome it all.”

+Miami’s Josh Rosen threw for 180 yards and a touchdown, but had an interception and was sacked four times.
 Desmond King led Los Angeles’ defensive charge with 2½ sacks, a tackle for a loss and two quarterback hits.

-Chargers running back Melvin Gordon was active after reporting this week and ending his holdout, but he didn’t have a carry.

-The list of injuries grew longer for the hobbled Chargers.
-Defensive end Melvin Ingram left in the first quarter with a hamstring injury and didn’t return, and linebacker Denzel Perryman (possible concussion), receiver Dontrelle Inman (quad) and tight end Sean Culkin (left ankle) were hurt in the fourth quarter.

-Miami’s Josh Rosen threw for 180 yards and a touchdown, but had an interception and was sacked four times.
-Teammate Jason Sanders missed field goals of 50 and 52 yards in the first half.

 Los Angeles quickly answered with a 75-yard scoring drive.
 Ekeler turned a short reception into an 18-yard touchdown in the final minute of the first half to put the Chargers ahead to stay.